keyadata/GFedNAS/data/data/README.md

 This project uses standard benchmark datasets (e.g., CIFAR-10.
 MNIST, Fashion_MNIST, WISDM,Titanic, ImageNet)

-Datasets are automatically downloaded by the notebooks or can be obtained from their official sources.
+Datasets are downloaded from the data. or can be obtained from their official sources.